 Introduction

-What we prefer to eat, which products we decide to buy or even whether we take the metro or the bus to get to work today are all decisions that rely, in part, upon knowledge of outcomes of previous decisions without explicit knowledge of the outcomes and probabilities of each action.
-In contrast to risky decision-making from description, in which the probabilities of different outcomes associated with choices are explicitly known to decision-makers (Kahneman & Tversky, 1979), risky decision-making on the basis of trial-and-error experience involves drawing upon knowledge of past outcomes to guide decision-making (Hertwig & Erev, 2009).
-Indeed, a large body of research in the last decade has sought to understand how people make decisions under uncertainty using their previous experiences as a guide (*citations to be added*).

-At the same time, mnemonic processes are critical to this sort of decision-making as our choices must draw upon previously stored memories of outcomes associated with actions in order (Hertwig & Erev, 2009; Madan, Ludvig, & Spetch, 2013; Murty, FeldmanHall, Hunter, Phelps, & Davachi, 2016).
+We do not always know what will happen after making a choice.
+Many decisions in our daily lives – whether to go at that new fancy restaurant, to ask someone on a date or to invest in the market – involve choosing between options that differ in risk, in the likelihood that the desired outcome will be reached.
+This likelihood is most often not known, and we must draw on our memory of similar situations in order to make a decision (Hertwig & Erev, 2009).
+Episodic memory (Tulving, 1983, 2002) encodes such specific information and has been shown to play an adaptive role in decision-making (Murty, FeldmanHall, Hunter, Phelps & Davachi,, 2016; Duncan & Shohamy, 2016).
+The hippocampus has been shown to associate rewards to similar but previously unseen items (Wimmer & Shohamy, 2012), suggesting that episodic memory enhances the associations between events and rewards.
+Consistent with these findings, a selective deficit in episodic memory (amnesia) prevents episodic memory from reducing temporal discounting – the bias we have towards immediate rewards relative to future ones (Palombo, Keane & Verfaellie, 2014).
+Patients with lesions in the medial temporal lobes are also impaired in making adaptive value-based decisions in the Iowa Gambling Task (Gutbrod et al., 2006; Gupta et al., 2009).
+These findings highlight how episodic memory deficits can affect choice, but there is also evidence that episodic memory processes can alter risky decision-making.

 Underlining the consequences of biased memory representations, in risky decision-making from experience, Madan and colleagues (2013) posited an extreme-outcome rule where extreme outcomes in risky choice are overweighted in memory (Talarico & Rubin, 2003) and consequently are given more weight when choosing from experience.
 In a decision-from-experience task where the expected values between the certain and risky action were equal, the extreme outcome was most frequently reported to be the first “to come to mind."
 This memory salience for the extreme outcome was also associated with more risk-taking in decisions from experience (Madan et al., 2013).

-More specifically, episodic memory, a form of declarative memory specific to the moment and place it was acquired (Tulving, 1983, 2002), has previously been shown to be involved in decision-making.
-The hippocampus has been shown to associate rewards to similar but previously unseen items (Wimmer & Shohamy, 2012), suggesting that episodic memory enhances the associations between events and rewards.
-Consistent with these findings, episodic memory has been shown to play an adaptive role in decision-making (Murty et al., 2016; Duncan & Shohamy, 2016).
+Similar to this idea, studies using similar gambling tasks reveal that initial outcomes carry a disproportionately large influence on further decisions (Shteingart, Neiman & Loewenstein, 2013), which might possibly be due to our better memory for events that occurred at the beginning of a sequence (Murdock, 1960; Tan & Ward, 2000).

-Intriguingly, a recent body of memory research suggests that the extent to which individual focuses on specific details of a past experience can alter behavior on subsequent tasks believed to be dependent on episodic memory, such as divergent thinking (Madore et al., 2015) and solving of hypothetical social problems (Madore and Schacter, 2014).
-The episodic specificity induction has been shown to increase the amount of recalled internal (episodic) details on the Autobiographical Interview, but not the amount of external (semantic) details recalled and imagined (Madore, Gaesser & Schacter, 2014).
-To this end, the episodic specificity induction procedure developed by these researchers allows affords direct experimental manipulation of an individual’s tendency to focus on specific details, taken in comparison to a control induction procedure.
+Intriguingly, a recent body of memory research suggests that an episodic specificity induction episodic technique that promotes episodic memory processes has downstream consequences on subsequent tasks ranging from autobiographical remembering (Madore, Gaesser & Schacter, 2014) to divergent thinking (Madore, Addis & Schacter, 2015) and solving of hypothetical social problems (Madore and Schacter, 2014).
+This technique compares an episodic specificity condition where participants are trained to recall specific details to a control condition where participants are trained to recall general details.
+Relative to the control induction condition, the episodic specificity induction technique has been shown to increase the amount of recalled and imagined specific details of viewed pictures, but not the amount of general details recalled and imagined (Madore et al., 2014).
+To this end, the episodic specificity induction procedure developed by these researchers allows direct experimental manipulation of an individual’s tendency to focus on specific details, taken in comparison to a control induction procedure.